abekek/abekek.github.io-old/src/pages/s_books.md

 ### The book(-s) I'm currently reading

 - A Thousand Splendid Suns - Khaled Hosseini
+- How We Die - Sherwin Nuland
+- Algorithms to Live By - Brian Christian, Tom Griffiths

 ### Books I read in 2022